Phelsuma parkeri: Habitat

 Phelsuma parkeri is often found on different large trees such as banana trees and palms.
 This species also lives near or on human dwellings.

 Diet

 Parker's day gecko feeds on various insects and other invertebrates.
 It also licks soft, sweet fruit, pollen and nectar.

 Behaviour

 The Pemba Island day gecko is quite shy and stays so, even in captivity.

 Reproduction

-The females of P. parkeri are colony nesters and many eggs can be found at one location.
+The females of P. parkeri are colony nesters, and many eggs can be found at one location.
 The neonates measure about 28 mm.

 Care and maintenance in captivity

-Parker's day geckos should be housed in pairs.
-They need a large, well planted terrarium.
+Parker's day gecko should be housed in pairs.
+It needs a large, well planted terrarium.
 The temperature should be about 28 C during the day.
-The humidity should be maintained around 65–75% during the day and slightly higher at night.
-In captivity, these animals can be fed with crickets, wax moth larvae, fruit flies, mealworms, and houseflies.
+The humidity should be maintained around 65–75% during the day, and slightly higher at night.
+In captivity, it can be fed crickets, wax moth larvae, fruit flies, mealworms, and houseflies.